 - 1. Bachelor's degree in Communication Disorders, Speech and Hearing Science, or equivalent degree major. - a.
 Submit official transcripts of all colleges/universities attended when submitting the online application. - b.
 The USBE accepts electronic transcripts when sent through a transcript clearinghouse directly from the college/university to the USBE Transcripts email address. - 2.
-Initiate and pass a Background Check through the USBE's Educator Licensing Online website. - a.
+Initiate and pass a Background Check through the Utah Schools Information Management System (USIMS) website. - a.
 Background checks not initiated and passed through this website are not accepted. - b.
 The background check creates the educator's Comprehensive Administration of Credentials for Teachers in Utah Schools (CACTUS) ID. - i.
-Register for a Utah Education Network (UEN) educator account to access CACTUS and additional resources. - 3.
-Complete the Educator Ethics Review through the USBE's Educator Licensing Online website. - 4.
-Employment as an SLT with supervision as outlined in this Handbook. - a.
+Register for USIMS educator account to access CACTUS and additional resources. - Complete the Educator Ethics Review through USIMS. - 4.
+Employment as an SLT with supervision as outlined in this Handbook.

+- a.
 Employment can be full- or part-time working directly for an LEA or working for a private contractor providing services to Utah public schools. - 5.
-Complete the USBE SLT Licensing Program Application form.
+Complete the steps to be issued an Associate educator license with an SLT license area of concentration.